punitkmryh/indecision-reactJS/Readme.md

 - [x] Importing npm Modules (dependencies)

-  > **:warning:Warning:** Always go through documents for Dependecies installation for bash Commands as they get updated with dependency update.
+  > ** :warning:  Warning:** Always go through documents for Dependecies installation for bash Commands as they get updated with dependency update.

 - [x] Configuring `webpack.config.js` (for developement and Production)